-Columns A-Al are Experiment data including participant information, and the nodes they passed through.
-Columns AM-BA are Task and Response data, and columns BB-BE are the Task Spreadsheet.
+Columns A-AL are Experiment data including participant information, and the nodes they passed through.
+Columns AM-BB are Task and Response data, and columns BC-BE are the Task Spreadsheet.
 Experiment data columns are included in all task and questionnaire spreadsheets.

 Most Experiment data columns are included in all downloads for completeness, as many are there for informational purposes only.
 Some columns will only be present if their corresponding Node is present in the Experiment Tree.
 Similarly, in short-format Questionnaire data, the columns presented are dependant on the widgets used in the Questionnaire.
 The next page includes a list of the columns that may appear in your data sheet, and what the values within them represent.

 This page lists the columns that may be present in your data download, and what the values within them represent.
 Experiment data columns are present in both Questionnaire and Task data files.